deedeecee/deedeecee/README.md

 # 👋🏻 Hi there, fellow contributers and computer science people 👋🏻

 - Welcome to my GitHub profile. :octocat:
-- I'm a 3rd year undergrad pursuing Computer Science and Engineering. :star_struck:
+- I'm a 4th year undergrad pursuing Computer Science and Engineering. :star_struck:
 - I'm currently learning Data Structures and Algorithms in Java. :coffee:
+- I'm also a Quantum Computing enthusiast. ☄️
 - I'm also interested in creative designing using Canva and Figma. :electron:
 - I'm looking forward to go deep into the world of DevOps as well. 	:heartpulse:
 - Here are my social media handles, feel free to contact. :relaxed: